Skip to content

 El Salvador taxes worldwide income for residents; consult a tax professional familiar with US–Central American taxation and any treaty implications well before moving.

 This profile is a research aid, not immigration, tax, or financial advice.
-Figures are national-level and carry their source and vintage; visa summaries are AI-drafted from official pages and pending human review.
+Figures are national-level and carry their source and vintage; visa and lifestyle summaries are AI-drafted from official pages and pending human review.
 Always verify against the official government source and a qualified professional before acting.